1. Are the Ten Horns really Ten Tribes that defeated the Roman Empire? Daniel 7:24 makes it abundantly clear that the ten horns are not other nations:

 discredits any attempt to attribute to 1798 the downfall of the

-6. Does Daniel 7 Describe a Judgment of the Righteous?
+6. Does Daniel 7 Describe an Investigative Judgment of the Righteous?

 Notice the order of events presented in Daniel 7:

-There is nothing said in this sequence of events about investigating the deeds of the righteous.
-The context is that the little horn spoke blasphemous words, and then judgment occurred, and the very next event after the judgment was the destruction of the beast.
+There is nothing in this sequence of events about investigating the deeds of the righteous.
+The context is that the little horn spoke blasphemous words, and then judgment occurred.
+The very next event after the judgment was the destruction of the beast.
 The only conclusion that can be arrived at from reading this passage is that the ones being judged are the little horn and the beast power.
-Now notice the sequence in the latter part of the chapter:
+Now notice the sequence in the latter, interpretive section of the chapter:

 - Little horn came up (v.
 8)

 - Little horn spoke great things (v.
 8)

 - The beast was slain and burned (v.
 11)

 Once again, there is nothing said about a judgment of the saints.
 It is clearly the little horn who is being judged.
 He is judged unworthy of having dominion and his kingdom is taken away and given to the saints.

 - Little horn arises (v.
 24)